11 foods that can help lower your cholesterol

 Focus on fiber-rich foods and avoid saturated fats.

 If your cholesterol level has crept up over the years, you may wonder whether changing your diet can help.
-Ideally, your total cholesterol value should be 200 milligrams per deciliter (mg/dL) or lower.
-But it's the harmful LDL cholesterol value that experts worry about the most.
+Experts worry most about "bad" LDL cholesterol.
 Excess LDL builds up on artery walls and triggers a release of inflammatory substances that boost heart attack risk.

-If you fall into either of those categories, you may be able to nudge down your LDL to a healthier level by changing what you eat, particularly if your current diet could use some improvement.
-However, most people with higher LDL values likely will also need to take a cholesterol-lowering drug, such as a statin, says Dr. Plutzky.
+If you fall into that category, you may be able to nudge down your LDL to a healthier level by changing what you eat, particularly if your current diet could use some improvement.
+However, most people with higher LDL values will also need to take a cholesterol-lowering drug such as a statin.

 Dietary directives